 Claire Haye's life and work are marked by her independence, listening to her own muse and a willful determination to express her own vision.
 Her early exposure to dance, theater and art influence all of her work: mother, Beatrice Von Stronstorff, was a modern dancer; cousin, Robert Fizdale, was a famous pianist; aunt, Viola Spolin, and her son, Paul Sills, were pioneers of improvisation and the force behind the founding of Second City in Chicago.

 Claire moved to Taos four decades ago from Chicago with her husband (suffering from heart problems) and two young daughters.
 Settling into Taos, her quiet life simply embraced her family and her art.
 The pure air, land, mountains and the mysterious rhythm underlying it all intensified Claire's need for self-expression while giving her the environment that allowed her to blossom as an artist.

 Today, Claire Haye is a well-known visual artist.
-For two decades, she has owned her own gallery, Claireworks, in the charming mountain village of Arroyo Seco, New Mexico.
+Since 1997, she has owned her own gallery, Claireworks, in the charming mountain village of Arroyo Seco, New Mexico.
 Claire has had considerable success with her original jewelry and artwork.
 Her devoted collectors live in all places, far and wide.
 The jewelry designs and fine art are displayed with flair and affection at Claireworks Gallery in Arroyo Seco, New Mexico.